Seedance 2.5

 The "#1 everywhere" claim

 A claim circulating in mid-2026 holds that Chinese labs occupy #1 in every video arena category.
-On the boards checked here, that is false.
-Google's gemini-omni-flash is #1 on arena.ai text-to-video.
-The accurate statement is narrower and still notable: Chinese labs hold #1 on all four Artificial Analysis video boards (Seedance 2.0 on three, HappyHorse-1.0 on the fourth) and on arena.ai image-to-video, and the runners-up in most categories — HappyHorse, Wan, Kling — are also Chinese.
+On the boards checked here, that was false.
+Google's gemini-omni-flash was #1 on arena.ai text-to-video.
+The accurate statement is narrower and still notable: Chinese labs held #1 on all four Artificial Analysis video boards (Seedance 2.0 on three, HappyHorse-1.0 on the fourth) and on arena.ai image-to-video, with runners-up โ€” HappyHorse, Wan, Kling โ€” also Chinese.

 Limitations

-• Unresolved copyright litigation risk.
+• Unresolved copyright litigation risk, carried over and unaddressed.
 Following viral clips of recognisable actors and characters, The Hollywood Reporter reports that Disney, Paramount, Netflix, Warner Bros. and Sony each sent legal threats to ByteDance in February 2026.
 On February 20, 2026 the Motion Picture Association sent a cease-and-desist letter; The Hollywood Reporter writes that "it's this first time the MPA has sent a cease-and-desist to a major generative AI company."
-MPA chairman-CEO Charles Rivkin said in a public statement, quoted by TheWrap: "In a single day, the Chinese AI service Seedance 2.0 has engaged in unauthorized use of U.S. copyrighted works on a massive scale… ByteDance should immediately cease its infringing activity."
-The MPA letter argued that "the scale and consistency of these results demonstrate systemic infringement rather than inadvertence" (The Hollywood Reporter).
+MPA chairman-CEO Charles Rivkin said, quoted by TheWrap: "In a single day, the Chinese AI service Seedance 2.0 has engaged in unauthorized use of U.S. copyrighted works on a massive scaleโ€ฆ ByteDance should immediately cease its infringing activity."
+The MPA letter argued that "the scale and consistency of these results demonstrate systemic infringement rather than inadvertence."
 Disney's lawyers called the model a "virtual smash-and-grab of Disney's IP" (TechCrunch).
-ByteDance publicly pledged to strengthen its IP safeguards in mid-February 2026 (CNBC, Variety).
-The dispute remains unresolved.
+The dispute remains unresolved, and the Seedance 2.5 launch post does not mention it โ€” nor the safeguards ByteDance pledged, nor how availability outside China will be handled this time.
+A model accepting 50 user-supplied references per generation enlarges the question rather than closing it.

-• The global rollout was paused because of it.
+• 2.0's global rollout was paused over that dispute.
 TechCrunch, citing The Information, reported on March 15, 2026 that ByteDance "had planned to make Seedance 2.0 available globally in mid-March" but was "delaying those plans as its engineers and lawyers work to avert further legal issues."
-Availability outside China arrived later, region by region, and with guardrails — CapCut's initial international release blocked "the ability to make videos from images or videos that contain real faces."
+Availability outside China arrived later, region by region, with guardrails โ€” CapCut's initial international release blocked "the ability to make videos from images or videos that contain real faces."

 • Closed weights.
 No self-hosting, no fine-tuning, no offline generation, and a dependency on ByteDance's platform terms.
 For open weights, Wan 2.2 is Apache 2.0.